M2Team/Nagisa/README.md

 # License

-Nagisa is distributed under Nagisa Project Open Source License.
+Nagisa is distributed under the MIT license.
 For more information, please read LICENSE file.
+P.S.
+I am advocating that more and more people distribute their software under the MIT license because that can help more and more people including yourself.

 # System Requirement
 OS Version: Windows 10 Build 10240 or later